 Forgot your password?
 Click here to retrieve it, and make sure your spam filter is set to receive emails from email@example.com.

 Click here to request to delete your account.
 We’re sad to see you go!
-Any miles you have logged will be removed from your group(s) and site totals.
+Any trips/miles you have logged will be removed from your group(s) and site totals.

 Click HERE to go to the My Challenges page, where you can view standings and challenge a friend, or you can access the Challenges Pages from the main navigation panel.

 Can my employer or team/club challenge another employer or team/club?
 Can my city challenge another city?